Skip to main content

 • Watch out for urgent messages, such as an email alerting you about an expensive credit card charge.
 Phishing attacks rely on impulsive actions.
 So, always think before you click.

-This Cyber Tip was brought to you by the Cyber Security Subcommittee of the Primerus Quality Assurance Board and Featured Contributor KnowBe4, courtesy of Kerry Vickers of Aunalytics.
-We also welcome your tips, which can be submitted to Paige Neirman at pneirman@primerus.com for publication consideration.
+This Cyber Tip was brought to you by the Cyber Security Subcommittee of the Primerus Quality Assurance Board and featured contributor KnowBe4, courtesy of Kerry Vickers of Aunalytics.
+We welcome your tips, which can be submitted to Paige Neirman at pneirman@primerus.com for publication consideration.